travis-ci/travis-api/README.md

 1. PostgreSQL 9.3 or higher
 1. Redis
 1. RabbitMQ
 1. Nginx *NB: If working on Ubuntu please install Nginx manually from source.
-[This guide](http://www.rackspace.com/knowledge_center/article/ubuntu-and-debian-installing-nginx-from-source) is helpful but make sure you install the [latest stable version](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/#stable) and don't follow any configuration steps.
-Traivs-api will start and configure its own nginx server when run locally.
+[This guide](http://www.rackspace.com/knowledge_center/article/ubuntu-and-debian-installing-nginx-from-source) is helpful but make sure you install the [latest stable version](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/#stable), include the user name on your ubuntu machine when configuring `--user=username`, and don't follow any configuration steps.
+Travis-api will start and configure its own nginx server when run locally.

 ## Installation